-If you receive a positive result, you will need to self-isolate and arrange a confirmatory PCR test.
-This is a different test which must be booked directly through the NHS.
-You and your household must all isolate for 10 days or until you receive a negative PCR test result from the NHS.
+If you receive a positive LFD result, you will need to self-isolate and must take a different follow-up PCR test on the same day (or as soon as possible).
+This must be booked directly through the NHS.
+Choosing to visit a test site is faster than requesting a Home test.
+You and your household must all isolate for 10 days, or until you receive a negative PCR test result from the NHS.
 If you experience subsequent onset of symptoms, you should self-isolate for 10 days from the start of your symptoms.
-Seek medical care as required.

 Report a positive test result